OwsleyJr/Home-UI/README.md

 - `pages/index.tsx` This is where your "dashboard" should go.
 The user will be redirected to this route after succesful authentication.

-- `pages/auth/index.tsx` This is where the user will find a Home Assistant instance and authenticate.
+- `pages/auth/index.tsx` This is where the user will find a Home Assistant instance and authenticate.# hass-frontend